 - How to switch users and run processes as others.

 Fees must be paid at the time of registration.
 This can be done by cash, INTERAC, VISA or MASTERCARD.

 There is a fee of $6.00* per day or you can purchase a special parking pass for the month, semester, or year.
 You must provide your license plate number in order to purchase your parking pass.
 Parking passes will be sold at the beginning of classes.
 No refunds on tickets or parking passes.

 - 100% for courses cancelled by the College.

-- 100% for withdrawals before the first scheduled class.
+- 100% for withdrawal requests received before the first scheduled class.

-- 50% for withdrawals before the second class.
+- 50% for withdrawal requests received before the second class.

-All requests for refunds must be made in writing and will be considered effective the date they are received by Continuing Education.
+All requests for refunds must be made in writing (emails are accepted) and will be considered effective the date they are received by Continuing Education.

 Note: Please allow at least three (3) weeks for the processing of your refund request.

 The College reserves the right to cancel courses for administrative reasons such as insufficient enrollment.
 Students who have registered for a course which has been cancelled will be informed.
 They may select another course or have their fees refunded.